rahimi-mohd/rahimi-mohd.github.io/_posts/2023-10-31-programming.md

 I still learn Python in my free time, I've start to get into backend development using Django (To-Do apps incoming :p).

-Self Reminder: Remember to touch grass one in a while.
+Self Reminder: Remember to touch grass once in a while.